Brianmanden/YouTrackOpenCloseAllSwimlanes/README.md

 # YouTrackOpenCloseAllSwimlanes

-Two bookmark scripts to open / close all swimlanes on a YouTrack Board
+These two scripts makes it able for you to open / close **ALL** swimlanes on a YouTrack Board.

+## How-to

+Follow the instructions below to 'install' the scripts in your browser.

-## Open all swimlanes
+### Open all swimlanes

 1. Add a Bookmark in your browser and name it OPEN
 2. In the URL field of the bookmark paste the following: